 Saint Gengulphus was a Burgundian knight of Varennes-sur-Amance in the present

 In this day and age of increasing numbers of divorces, broken and unhappy marriages it seems appropriate to try to breathe some new life into this neglected cultus.
-We are researching the music for the office of St Gengulphus at present.
+We have completed research of the music for the office of St Gengulphus.
 It appears that most of the office music written for St Gengulphus has not been sung for over 500 years – very possibly longer – maybe some 600 years!
 Here and there from the late C15th to the French revolution maybe a Magnificat antiphon or respond, a couple of readings with a related respond in matins and a commerative prayer, an intercession appeal in a litany – little evidence of much more.
 In the late C18th (before the French revolution) a text of of a new hymn was published in Paris.
 After 1800 the commemeration of our Saint pretty much disappeared!